Reds vs. Padres Player Props Betting Odds

 India Stats

-- India has collected 29 hits with eight doubles, a home run and 16 walks.
+- India has put up 29 hits with eight doubles, a home run and 16 walks.
 He has driven in 11 runs with five stolen bases.

 India Recent Games